Stevish1968/newsletter-update/README.md

 ### What I learned

 This project helped me in learning on how to go about planning the layout of the project.
 It took me sometime to figure out how I wanted to go about completing this project.
 I was between flexbox and grid and I'm still not sure if I did things right and will likely redo this project to improve things.
-It was also good practice with react, sending state and values through props and setting controlled textfield.
+It was also good practice with react, sending state and values through props.
+I also added Material UI for the text feild for the styling.

 ### Continued development